Hundred Days order of battle: Overview

 The forces at the disposal of the Seventh Coalition for an invasion of France amounted to the better part of a million men.
 According to the returns laid out in secret sittings at the Congress of Vienna the military resources of the European states that joined the coalition, the number of troops which they could field for active operations—without unduly diminishing the garrison and other services in their respective interiors—amounted to 986,000 men.
 The size of the principal invasion armies (those designated to proceed to Paris) was as follows:

 Waterloo Campaign

 Wellington's Allied Army (Army of Flanders)

-Cantoned in the southern part of the Kingdom of the Netherlands, in what is now Belgium, Field Marshal Arthur Wellesley, 1st Duke of Wellington commanded a coalition army, made up of troops from the duchies of Brunswick, and Nassau and the kingdoms of Hanover, the Netherlands and the United Kingdom.
+Cantoned in the southern part of the United Kingdom of the Netherlands, in what is now Belgium, Field Marshal Arthur Wellesley, 1st Duke of Wellington commanded a coalition army, made up of troops from the duchies of Brunswick, and Nassau and the kingdoms of Hanover, the Netherlands and the United Kingdom.

 In June 1815 Wellington's army of 93,000 with headquarters at Brussels was cantoned: